 9 Signs That You Have Adrenal Fatigue & What to Do About It

-Adrenal fatigue is a term that is used to describe your adrenal glands when they are struggling to cope with both stress, and an overly busy-schedule.
-In a state of adrenal fatigue, you'll likely be feeling pretty burned out, over-worked and feeling kind of dull all over.
+Adrenal fatigue is a term to describe your adrenal glands when they are struggling to cope with your underlying stress, and overly busy-schedule.
+When your adrenals are overworked, you will likely end up feeling pretty burnt out, and dull all over.

 You're Feeling Overwhelmed By Life